Canon T6s vs Olympus E-410

 It is notable that the T6s offers wifi support, while the E-410 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6s and the E-410 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the E-410 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T6s and E-410 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus E-410 Manual.

 So what conclusions can be drawn?
 Is the Canon T6s better than the Olympus E-410 or vice versa?
 The listing below highlights the relative strengths of the two models.